This circuit is like a bouncer for electricity.

 where,

-- Prb: Power dissipation in Rb
+- Prb is the power dissipation in Rb

 Remember:

-Building a simple voltage regulator circuit using a transistor and zener below mentioned are the connections steps:
+Building a simple voltage regulator circuit using a transistor and Zener below mentioned are the connections steps:

 - Connect the base of the TIP142 to the anode of the zener diode.